US Congressional Pakistan Caucus Foundation launched

 The mission statement shared with the media highlights that the CPCF would facilitate the exchange of ideas and information to address critical issues affecting Pakistani communities in the United States and abroad; as well as developing strategic research and historical resources for the public, academics, educators and students.

-Congressman Henry Cuellartermed the US Pakistan ties as significant.
+Speaking at the occasion, Congressman Henry Cuellar termed the US Pakistan ties as significant.
 He said, "Sometimes among friends we might have some disagreements but what’s important is that we understand why we might disagree and where we develop our bonds stronger."
 He added that mutual trade, business connections or education could be a way to go about it.

 Congressman Eric Swalwell, also attending the event, said that he did not want to see aid cut to Pakistan.
 "We need Pakistan to be secure and economically viable to make sure that our common interests are secured in the region or sustained," he said.